longjp/rr-templates/README.md

 The fitting code is written in R. This software includes demonstrations in both R and python (via `rpy2`) in the files `demo_R.ipynb` and `demo_python.ipynb`.

-The templates were constructed by James Long (jlong@stat.tamu.edu).
+The templates were constructed by James Long (jplong@mdanderson.org).
 Please contact with questions or bug reports.
 The code used to construct the templates (from SDSS Stripe 82 RR Lyrae) is available from Long upon request.

 ## License and Citation